TritonDataCenter/rfd/rfd/0034/README.md

    should install the necessary source images on the target CN and/or setup necessary supporting zones (e.g. NAT zone).
 See the [provisioning](#provisioning) section for more details on this step.
-3. Run a cn-agent task on the source and target CN which will setup a communication channel (TCP socket) on the admin network which the two CNs can use to perform the migration operation. (this may be combined with step #1 and step #2)
-4. Send initial filesystem data to the target CN.
-For each filesystem dataset, this will create a zfs snapshot and then zfs send that dataset to the waiting zfs receive on the target CN.

 ### Sync phase

 This phase synchronizes the zfs datasets of the source instance with the zfs datasets in the target instance (without stopping the instance).

+1. A workflow job will be created to oversee/retry the synchronization steps below.
+2. The workflow will make a CNAPI migration-sync request which will run a cn-agent task on the source and target CN.
+These tasks will set up a communication channel (TCP socket) on the admin network which the two CNs can use to perform the migration operation.
+The workflow will then watch the migration for success/failure.
-1. Send the filesystem delta to the target CN.
-For each filesystem dataset, this will create a zfs snapshot and then zfs send the difference from the previous snapshot to the zfs receive running on the target CN.
+3. If this is the first sync, send a full filesystem snapshot to the target CN.
+   This will create a zfs snapshot and then zfs send that dataset to the waiting zfs receive on the target CN.
+Else, if this is not the first sync, send an incremental filesystem snapshot to the target CN.
-2. When in "automatic" mode, evaluate whether to re-sync (step 5 again) or perform the final switch.
+4. When in "automatic" mode, evaluate whether to re-sync (step 3 again) or perform the final switch.
 The migration process will repeat this sync phase (with expectedly smaller incremental filesystem updates each time) until certain [criteria](#re-sync-algorithm) are met - then it will move on to the